Raising butterfly caterpillars indoors is easy. There are, however, tips we’d like to share that can bring more success

 Recently I used an insect fogger for some moths in bird seed in my laundry room.
 The laundry room was 35 feet from the only container of caterpillars that I had in the house.
 Not only was it 35 feet away, it was in a totally separate room, a closed door, three rooms, and 35 feet separated the fogger and the caterpillars.
 I didn’t even stop to think of the duct work for our air conditioner (which cut on as the fogger was filling the room with insecticide).
 It wasn’t until it was too late that we noticed that the popup was covered with dark green vomit from sick caterpillars.
 All of them died.

 4) Disinfect rearing containers that you used in the past.
 Each group of caterpillars should go into a disinfected or ‘new’ rearing container.
-If you make a throw-away like the shoe box, don’t reuse it for another batch of caterpillars.
+If you make a throw-away container, don’t reuse it for another batch of caterpillars.
 They have horrific diseases!
 Remember, though, that when you have been handling diseased caterpillars, you transfer those germs to anything you touch, including the bleach bottle handle and lid.
 When you disinfect rearing containers, wipe down anything you may have touched with a bleach wipe or something similar, especially if you had disease issues with your last batch of caterpillars.

 5) If it looks like something is wrong with a caterpillar, either euthanize it or raise it totally separate from your other caterpillars.
 Just like people, disease can be transferred from one to another.
 Nature has many unhappy surprises for caterpillars.
 Nature only allows 1 or 2 out of 100 to live to become adults.
 Disease is one of the reasons they die.